elephantatech/url-decorder-extension/readme.md

 - Decodes the URL of the current page.
 - Copies the decoded URL to the clipboard.

+## installation

+you can clone the repo and install the unpack extension or download the lastest release zip and unzip and install the extension.

 ## Usage

 1. Click the extension's button in the toolbar to open the popup.